jorgt/rogue/README.md

 ## TO DO

-Major technical hurdles:
-- Rewrite screen handling to allow seperately positionable and resizable subscreens.
 - Rewrite grid/assets.
 No need for two grids, can be incorporated.
 Do not want to store it in assets.
-Increase visibility / ease of use on element decorators in assets.
+Increase visibility / ease of use on element decorators in assets
+- Fix div position on game initialization

 ## IDEAS